k1hbles/linder/README.md

 Fellow Les Roches friends, feel free to fork this project.
 This is an open-sourced linder code.
-Ps - The jsx code is vibe coded.
+The jsx code is vibe coded.
 But the CSS was done by me.
 Hence why jsx file looks so messy.

+PS - LES ROCHES STINKS!!!!!!!!!! and baldy

 # React + Vite